Roman Catholic Diocese of Rapolla: History

-The cathedral of Rapolla was dedicated to the Taking Up of the Body of the Virgin Mary into Heaven, and was administered by a Chapter composed of four dignities (the Archdeacon, the Cantor, the Treasurer, and the Vice-Cantor) and four canons.
+The cathedral of Rapolla was dedicated to the Taking Up of the Body of the Virgin Mary into Heaven and was administered by a Chapter composed of four dignities (the Archdeacon, the Cantor, the Treasurer, and the Vice-Cantor) and four canons.
 In 1748, there were three dignities and five canons.
-The campanile of the cathedral had been partially destroyed in the earthquake of 1694, but was restored.
+The campanile of the cathedral had been partially destroyed in the earthquake of 1694 but was restored.
 In December 1857, the old Lombard cathedral of Rapolla was destroyed by a major earthquake.
 Seventy people died in Rapolla.

-On 16 March 1528, the diocese of Rapolla was united with the diocese of Melfi, aeque personaliter.
+On 16 March 1528, the diocese of Rapolla was united with the diocese of Melfi, aeque personalities.

 There was an evangelical church in Rapolla.
 In 1933 it was staffed by a former Roman Catholic priest, Antonio Fegatelli.

 On 30 September 1986, Pope John Paul II ordered that the dioceses of Melfi, Rapolla, and Venosa be merged into one diocese with one bishop, with the Latin title Dioecesis Melphiensis-Rapollensis-Venusina.
 The seat of the diocese was to be in Melphi, and the cathedral of Melfi was to serve as the cathedral of the merged dioceses.
 The cathedrals in Rapolla and Venosa were to become co-cathedrals, and the cathedral Chapters were each to be a Capitulum Concathedralis.
 There was to be only one diocesan Tribunal, in Melfi, and likewise one seminary, one College of Consultors, and one Priests' Council.
 The territory of the new diocese was to include the territory of the former dioceses of Melphi, Rapolla, and Venosa.
 The diocese of Rapolla was completely suppressed.